Gor154/499InidividualGitExercise/README.md

 # 499 Inidividual Git Exercise

-Main feature: Break down 1-3 digit number into hundreds, tens, and ones\n Secondary feature: Add ability to tell whether the number is even or odd
+Main feature: Break down 1-3 digit number into hundreds, tens, and ones</br>
+Secondary feature: Add ability to tell whether the number is even or odd